-Submission of research project/dissertation/thesis for examination has to be done within the candidature period after title approval by the faculty.
+Submission of research report/dissertation/thesis for examination has to be done within the candidature period after title approval by the faculty.

-Prior to binding and submission, it is recommended for candidates to get the format of their final drafts checked by providing a printed copy to the Thesis Unit, IGS.
-Also, candidates are strongly advised against copying the formatting done by other candidates as previously submitted research project/dissertation/thesis may not conform to the current formatting requirements.
+Candidates are strongly advised against copying the formatting done by other candidates as previously submitted research report/dissertation/thesis may not conform to the current formatting requirements.
 Failure to meet the formatting requirements may result in a thesis/dissertation being rejected at the point of submission.

-Once ready, Master's candidates shall submit their research projects/dissertations to the Postgraduate Officer of the respective faculty whereas Doctoral candidates submit their theses to the Thesis Unit, IGS.
+Postgraduate candidates shall submit their research report/dissertations/theses to the Postgraduate Officer of the respective faculty.